Andrew Redmayne

-Andrew James Redmayne (born 13 January 1989) is an Australian professional soccer player who plays as a goalkeeper for Sydney FC in the A-League and the Australia men's national team.
+Andrew James Redmayne (born 13 January 1989) is an Australian professional soccer player who plays as a goalkeeper for Central Coast Mariners.

 Redmayne was born in Gosford and played youth football with the Australian Institute of Sport Football Program before starting his professional career with Central Coast Mariners.
 After moving to Brisbane Roar in 2010, Redmayne moved to Melbourne Heart (now City) in 2012.
 In 2015, he transferred to Western Sydney Wanderers.

 Redmayne has appeared for Australia at the U-20, U-23, and senior levels.

 Early life

 Redmayne was born in Gosford, on the Central Coast of New South Wales.

 Club career

 NSWIS and AIS

 Redmayne played youth football with both the New South Wales Institute of Sport and the Australian Institute of Sport.
 As a result of a NSWIS tour of England, Redmayne had a short trial at Arsenal FC.
 Despite an initial offer of a move to England, Arsenal withdrew their offer after signing 15-year-old Wojciech Szczęsny instead.
 His time at the AIS included two seasons in the Victorian Premier League.